-Avoid conditions that require excessive and prolonged use of your brakes.
-Easing to a stop and starting smoothly saves wear and tear on your RV/tow vehicle combination.
+AVOID conditions that require excessive and prolonged use of your brakes.
+Smooth starts and easing to a stop will save wear and tear on your RV / tow vehicle combination.

 When descending a long hill, drop into a lower gear (or a lower range, if you have automatic transmission).
 This allows your tow vehicle's engine and transmission to help control your speed which can extend brake life.
-Apply and release the brakes at short intervals to give them chance to cool.